wildfirekithara/xc3-voice-liberator/README.md

 #### Replacing files

 After installing the mod, you can place your custom files in the `/atmosphere/contents/010074f013262000/romfs/` folder.
-This mod enables loading files that would normally be overwritten by the game's archives.

 ## Build instructions
 To build the project, install [Rust](https://rustup.rs/) and run